percona/k8spg-docs/docs/custom-registry.md

-# Use Docker images from a custom registry
+# Use Docker images from a private registry

 Using images from a private Docker registry may be required for privacy, security or other reasons.
 In these cases, Percona Operator for PostgreSQL allows the use